Skip to main content

 Ashwagandha and Reduced Anxiety

-• Studied populations: healthy individuals, patients with stress-related or functional disorders, people with mental disorders
+• Studied populations: healthy individuals, people with stress-related or functional disorders, and clinical populations with any mental disorder

 Doses used in studies